-A complete guide to every Andrew Lloyd Webber musical
+A complete guide to all the Andrew Lloyd Webber musicals

 The Likes of Us (1965)

 A jaunty production based on the story of Thomas John Barnardo, The Likes of Us dramatises how the charity Barnardo’s came into existence, In the production, Barnardo feels lonely as he collects money for charity, which angers the locals.
 Aided by Lord Shaftesbury and his wife Syrie, Barnardo’s charitable impulses are supported but this does not stop the East End holding an anti-Barnardo demonstration.
 Written in 1965, this heart-warming musical was not produced until 2005, as it failed to find backing.
 However, it is now available for rights purchases, with amateur theatre companies regularly putting on the production.

 The story of Joseph and his famous coat of many colours has recognisable hits such as “Any Dream Will Do” and “Go Go Go Joseph!”.
 The musical follows Joseph’s story, from how he is thrown in jail to donning the coloured coat once again.
 Meeting “Jacob and Sons”, it’s clear that Joseph has a little bit more than his brothers, leaving them bitter.
 But when they think Joseph has died, it’s clear that selflessness will get them further than any possession could.
 With nods to Elvis Presley, the musical’s full of good heart with biblical assistance at the core.
 Jason Donovan and Jac Yarrow will reprise their performances in the return of Joseph at the Palladium in 2020.